ssenmosip/mosip-temp-documentation/FRS-Registration-Services.md

 1. If the quality score meets threshold, a re-capture is not allowed.
 1. Validates all available irises that have been captured, the irises, which are above threshold quality and the maximum retries attempted.
 1. Retains only that capture which has the highest quality score.
-1. System captures and stores the transaction details for audit purpose
+1. System captures and stores the transaction details for audit purpose (except PII data).
 #### M. Restrict registration if the duration since the last export or upload is more than the configured limit
 When the registration officer opts to start a new registration or UIN update.
 The system determines the time of the most recent export or upload (automatic uploads and manual uploads) of registration packets.
 If the duration since the last export or upload is not more than the configured limit, then system displays the demographic details page or UIN update page.
 If exceeded the configured limit, then system displays an error message.